 LM will conduct follow-up inspections if (1) a condition is identified during the annual inspection or other site visit that requires a return to the site to evaluate the condition or (2) LM is notified by a citizen or outside agency that conditions at the site are substantially changed.
 No need for a follow-up inspection was observed.

 5.6 Maintenance

-Inspectors noted the following minor maintenance items to be completed before the next inspection:
+Six aerial survey quality control monuments were installed before the site inspection.
+Inspectors noted the following minor maintenance items that were completed following the inspection: